openmobilityfoundation/mobility-data-specification/modes/delivery-robots.md

 The `trip_attributes` array **may** have the following key value pairs:

+- `driver_type` (ennum, required): type of driver operating the device: `human`, `semi-autonomous`, `autonomous`
+- `driver_id` (UUID, optional): consistent unique identifier of the privary driver.
+Could be based on software version or human
 - `app_name` (text, optional): name of the app used to reserve the trip which could be provider's app or 3rd party app
 - `request_time` (timestamp, optional): when the customer requested the trip
+- `has_payload` (boolean, optional): is there any payload for any delivery included in the device at trip start.
+1 = loaded, 0 = empty
+- `range` (interger, optional): estimated range in meters based on energy levels in device at trip start
+- `identification_required` (boolean, optional): does the cargo require providing customer identification before trip start or upon delivery?

 [Top][toc]